sylph01/project-asmr-slides/slides.md

 - When you send data, after TCP sending functions are called, TLS callbacks will be called to encrypt data
 - When you receive data, TLS callbacks will be called to decrypt data, then the TCP callbacks will be called

+As such, cryptography implemented in Part 1 is not used here; it will be used to perform application-level cryptographic operations.

 ----

 # Memory Management